Nanolx/NanoDroid/README.md

   * this is because F-Droid's Priviledged Extension is not compatible with those ROMs, disable it from
       * F-Droid > Settings > Expert Settings > Privileged Extension

+### Alarm Clock not ringing

+* Due to changes in Android, to ensure your Alarm Clock is actually waking you up, you need Android to ignore battery optimization for it, to do so:
+  * go to System Settings > Apps > Special Access > Battery Optimization > All Apps
+  * tap on your Alarm Clock, for example `Alarmio` and choose `don't optimize`

 ### Other

 * Some Stock ROMs do not properly work after first boot since their SetupWizard is disabled by NanoDroid (because it's incompatible with microG)